What Colours Go With Bronze?

 It's one of those, so wrong, but so right combinations.
 Don't knock it until you've tried it!
-A blue-green shade, teal works wonderfully with bronze.
+A blue-green shade, teal pairs wonderfully.
 Especially when interwoven through wallpapers.

-The organgey hues of bronze work perfectly with both teal and brown as pictured below.
+The orange hues of bronze work perfectly with both teal and brown as pictured below.

 Bronze & Brushed Brass

 How about mixing metals?
 All design rules are thrown out of the window when it comes down to this duo.

 Mixing metals and finishes can be a fabulous enhancement to an exciting interior when done with tight precision.
 You should only mix 2-3 types of metals and choose one dominant metal type.
 This dominant metal type will probably already be in use throughout your home by way of lighting, switches or kitchen accessories.

 Still not sure?
 You can see the fusion of these two metals in our brand new bronze and brushed brass range of sockets and switches.